Two-Week Wait Survival Guide

 What is the Two-Week Wait?

 The "Two-Week Wait" (TWW) is the period between your embryo transfer (or ovulation) and the blood test (beta hCG) that confirms pregnancy.
-For many IVF patients, this is the most emotionally challenging part of the entire cycle.
+For many IVF patients, this is one of the most emotionally challenging parts of treatment.

 Symptom Spotting: The Truth